Blog Header Logo

 Exercise

-Exercises such as Yoga, or various types of core workouts or stretching, can be exhausting in a hot spa.
+Exercises such as yoga, or various types of core workouts or stretching, can be exhausting in a hot spa.
 If you use your spa for exercise, especially active exercise, you'll find a temperature below 90°F to be more comfortable.
 It's also safer, to prevent overheating and hyperthermia.

 Therapy